-Developing and implementing a sustainable program to control common carp (contract with Riley-Purgatory Bluff Creek Watershed District)
+Developing and implementing a sustainable program to control common carp

-When this research and work began, there were 30,000 adult common carp in Lake Staring.
+When this work began, there were 30,000 adult common carp in Lake Staring.
 Since 2008, MAISRC researchers have developed several methods to effectively remove adult carp, including telemetry-guided winter seining, identifying processes that control the recruitment of young and access to the carp nursery area, and determining seasonal movement patterns and overwintering sites.
 Using a combination of these techniques, the carp population was reduced to 6,000.
 However, to achieve desired improvements in water quality, the carp population needs to be reduced to (and maintained at) 2,000 individuals.

 Because this is a complex watershed with annual spawning migrations and a lack of native predators, effective and sustained carp control will require a well-coordinated approach to both remove adults and suppress the production and/or movement of their young.
-This project includes estimating out-migration rates of age-0 carp, establishing the efficiency of adult carp removal using winter seining and baited traps, documenting the movement of carp within the watershed to determine the efficacy of a carp barrier, and developing a carp population dynamics model.
+This project included estimating out-migration rates of age-0 carp, establishing the efficiency of adult carp removal using winter seining and baited traps, documenting the movement of carp within the watershed to determine the efficacy of a carp barrier, and developing a carp population dynamics model.

 - Elucidating the mechanism underlying the productivity-recruitment hypothesis in the invasive common carp (Published paper)